-

 EU competition enforcement is increasingly coupled with industrial policy objectives aimed at fostering “European champions.”
 By contrast, the US approach had historically remained more market driven but seems to have recently embraced a selective approach to industrial policy that uses tariffs, subsidies, and incentives to strengthen selected domestic industries.

-The European Commission (EC) generally bans direct aid to particular firms as a threat to competition.
-There is an exception, however, for initiatives whose general economic advances outweigh the risks of market distortion.
-For example, EC Executive Vice President Teresa Ribera recently initiated a state aid program to help speed the transition to a green economy.
+The European Commission (EC) generally bans any form of aid to firms as a threat to competition.
+There are exceptions, however, for initiatives whose general economic advances outweigh the risks of market distortion.
+For example, EC Executive Vice President Teresa Ribera recently initiated a framework easing the approval of state aid programs that aims to speed the transition to a green economy.
 Firms seeking public subsidies in the EU should consider whether the objectives associated with the subsidies and the surrounding competitive circumstances are sufficient to qualify for an exception.
+In addition, firms that have been unduly disadvantaged due to their competitors receiving state aid in Europe have the option of challenging the aid mechanism.

 Merger Review in Europe May Expand Beyond Thresholds